-In addition to our practice of granting equity-based awards in connection with our annual performance reviews, from time to time we grant equity-based awards to our employees, including our executive officers, related to specific achievements or accomplishments.
-During 2009, we did not grant equity-based awards to our executives for specific achievements or accomplishments outside of the annual equity award grant process.
-However, in connection with our recruitment of Mr. Bartlett as our Chief Financial Officer, the Committee did approve the grant of an equity-based award to Mr. Bartlett effective as of his April 1, 2009 start date.
-The Committee determined the value of the equity-based award to Mr. Bartlett based on peer group competitive assessment data and inputs received from the executive search firm utilized by the Company.
+In addition to our practice of granting equity-based awards in connection with our annual performance reviews, we periodically grant equity-based awards to our employees, including our executive officers, related to specific achievements or accomplishments.
+During 2010, we did not grant equity-based awards to our executives for specific achievements or accomplishments outside of the annual performance reviews and annual employee equity grant.